tomswartz07/FLDT/README.md

 For further information on this process, refer to the [PXELINUX project](http://www.syslinux.org/wiki/index.php/PXELINUX).

 A detailed guide for setting up the PXE boot environment is found on the [ArchWiki](https://wiki.archlinux.org/index.php/PXE#Server_setup).

+Following that, the server could be started via the command ``node FLDT/server/server.js``.
+You might need sudo depending on how redis-server is configured.

 #### Creating an Image
 The default imaging scripts expect these items in an image: